Ibexian/EastMeetsKitchen/_posts/2017-01-07-baked-korean-mung-bean-pancakes-bindaetteok.md

 1. Preheat oven to 375 degrees Fahrenheit.
 2. Blend together mung beans, brown rice, garlic cloves and 1/4 cup of water until smooth.
 3. Add in soy sauce, vegan fish sauce, kimchi, kimchi juice and beansprouts.
 Add additional salt to taste.
 4. On a sheetpan with a greased silicon pad, scoop about a quarter cup of batter for each pancake.
-Use the back of a spoon to spread the batter until about 3-4 inches in diameter.
+Use the back of a spoon to spread the batter until pancake is 3-4 inches in diameter.
 5. Bake for 30 minutes, flipping the pancakes in between, until both sides are golden brown and crunchy.
 6. Serve with soy sauce.